oluwasemilorebadejo/backdr4p/README.md

 - Node.js
 - NPM or Yarn
-Paystack API credentials
+- Paystack API credentials
-A GraphQL client to test the queries and mutations
+- A GraphQL client to test the queries and mutations
-A database management system, preferably MySQL or PostgreSQL Installation
+- A database management system, preferably MySQL or PostgreSQL
+-
+## Installation
 Follow the steps below to install and set up the project on your local machine:

-Clone the repository to your local machine
+1. Clone the repository to your local machine
-Install the project dependencies by running npm install or yarn install Create a .env file in the root directory of the project and set the following environment variables:
+2. Install the project dependencies by running npm install or yarn install 3.Create a .env file in the root directory of the project and set the following environment variables:

 ## GraphQL Mutation